Workplace occupancy monitoring via People Counters

 Optimize costs and reduce expenses

 With buildings accounting for around 40% of global energy usage, heating and lighting carry significant costs for most companies.1 Yet, virtually all companies pay to heat, cool and illuminate unoccupied rooms every day.
-Automating heating, lighting and ventilation in response to room occupancy offers a way for companies to realize significant reductions in these costs and contribute to their green agenda.
+Automating heating, lighting and ventilation in response to workplace room occupancy offers a way for companies to realize significant reductions in these costs and contribute to their green agenda.

 Room occupancy data from people counting systems can be used to optimize lighting and HVAC systems in response to need.
 Lights can be automatically switched on when a room is occupied and switched off when it is unoccupied.
 Heating can be adapted to heat areas only where required and automatically ramp down when people start to leave the workplace.
 Ventilation can be provided to specific areas in direct response to the distribution of personnel.